 Bernedoodle Puppies for Sale

-Looking for Bernedoodle puppies for sale?
-This designer breed started appearing in 2003 and has been a favorite ever since.
+The Bernedoodle breed started appearing in 2003 and has been a favorite ever since.
 The docile, loving nature of the Bernese Mountain Dog combines with the hypoallergenic coat of a Standard Poodle, resulting in a healthy, handsome pup that is intelligent and gentle.

 This breed is recognized by the ACHC (American Canine Hybrid Club) and can also be registered through IDCR (International Designer Canine Registry) and ICA (International Canine Association, Inc.).